VLucet/git-and-github-with-r-workshop/README.md

 ### Exercise 7: The tree of git 🌳

 A great way to make conflicst much more manageable is to use the magic of branching.
-Branches are like alternate timelines.
-TBC...
+Branches are like alternate timelines that allow you to work on a snapshot of the repo at a given time.
+You start by "branching out of the master branch": this copies the current version of the repo and allos you to make changes on a separate timeline.

 ### Exercise 8: What R your new skills? ✨